Rena Newell: Maine House of Representatives

+Newell was succeeded in the Maine House of Representatives by Aaron Dana.

+Passamaquoddy Government

+In the September 8th, 2022 general election, Newell defeated incumbent chief Maggie Dana with 229 votes to Dana's 120 votes.
+Newell assumed office as chief of the Passamaquoddy Tribe at Sipayik on October 1, 2022.

 Personal life

 Newell has a Bachelor of Science in business from the University of Maine at Machias and was the Passamaquoddy tribal education director.
 She has 2 children and 3 grandchildren.